 Another blog points out that lead generation involves reaching potential customers when they are just starting out on their product sales journey.

-And still another indicates that the process focuses on collecting information to build a list of potential clients.
+And still, another indicates that the process focuses on collecting information to build a list of potential clients.

 Quite simply, a lead is an individual who expresses an interest in your product or service.
 And yes, lead generation can be the act of qualifying potential customers, and adding them to a sales pipeline.

 But this is where it gets a little tricky.
 Some companies believe that website visitors are leads.
 The result is a retargeted ad that “follows” the individual around as they make their rounds on social media and other internet sites.
 The hope here is that the individual will click on the ad when they see it.
-But according to a recent study, some think these ads are disturbing and invasive.

 A brief lead generation history